emmanuelubachi/data-analysis-project-starter/README.md

-# da-project-blueprint
+# da-project-starter
-A template for data analytics projects
+A starter template for data analytics projects